 Learn more about the benefits of coffee in the video below:

 Curry is certainly comforting during the winter months, but it might come at a cost.
 Because cumin—one of its prime ingredients—contains sulfur compounds, it can cause your pee to stink.

-Garlic and onions are in the same family, so it’s no wonder both pungent-smelling veggies also product gross-smelling urine.
+Garlic and onions are in the same family, so it's no wonder both pungent-smelling veggies also product strong-smelling urine.
 But there are plenty of benefits that come from dealing with the stench, like its ability to fight inflammation, cancer, and protect your liver.

 After a night with one too many margaritas, your body's most important goal is getting all that alcohol out of your system.
 According to clinical psychologist John Mayer, PhD, it does so through oxidation, a process that breaks down the toxins in alcohol and excretes them through your breath, sweat, and—you guessed it—urine.

 Phew!
 Not all foods produce foul-smelling pee.
 One that actually makes your urine smell good is pineapple.
 When you eat the high-sugar fruit, sometimes your body fluids start smelling sweet, too.

 Other reasons besides food that your pee is smelly

 According to urologist Michael Ingber, MD, there are reasons besides what you eat that could tweak your pee's scent.
 "Lots of things contribute to the odor of urine.
 Some may be normal, others may be a sign that something is wrong," he says.
 Here, Dr. Ingber highlights the most common non-diet-related reasons for a change in urine smell, including when to see a doctor.

 "Hydration status affects not only the color of urine, but also the odor," Dr. Ingber says.
 He explains that when you're dehydrated, the kidneys concentrate the urine and hold on to excess water.
 This, he says, changes your pee's smell along with its color (which you may notices goes from clear or light yellow to a darker hue).